SpectrumIM/www/documentation/installation/docker.md

 ## About our Docker image

-The Docker image is based on latest stable Fedora.
-It includes Spectrum 2 and also lot of 3rd-party backends you would have to compile or install yourself when not using Docker image.
+Our Docker image includes Spectrum 2 and also lot of 3rd-party backends you would have to compile or install yourself when not using Docker image.
 This includes:

 * Facebook (purple-facebook plugin)
-* Whatsapp (transwhat backend)
 * IRC (libcommuni backend)
 * Skype (purple-skypeweb plugin)
-* libpurple backend
+* Telegram (tdlib-purple and purple-telegram plugins)

 ## Install Docker